7 Tips for Passing Your Next Cybersecurity Audit (Meet Compliance)

 What Is the Main Purpose and Benefits of a Cybersecurity Audit?

 Cybersecurity is all about understanding, managing, controlling, and mitigating the risks to critical assets.
-A security audit ensures that an organization is intimately aware of its current limitations and capabilities for managing security vulnerabilities.
+An IT compliance audit ensures that an organization is intimately aware of its current limitations and capabilities for managing security vulnerabilities.

 The level of risk awareness provided by audits and assessments is essential for ensuring that an organization is meeting its compliance requirements.